 - Fresh raspberries to make the raspberry sauce

 1. Separating the eggs is much easier when they are cold, however once separated, the eggs whites should be brought to room temperature for the most volume.

 2. To avoid ruining your egg whites with the yolks while separating, a handy tip is to have 3 bowls ready.
 One to separate over and let the whites fall into the bowl.
 The second bowl to place the egg yolks in and the third to gather all the egg whites for whisking.

-4. Use the smallest crystals of caster sugar.
+4. Use the smallest crystals of caster/white sugar.
 The finer the better as it will dissolve easier when whisked into the egg whites.

-5. Cornflour is added to ensure that the sugar does not absorb moisture from the air which can make your pavlova go soft and sticky after baking.
+5. Make sure to add the cornflour as this prevents the sugar from not absorbing moisture from the air which can make your Pavlova go soft and sticky after baking.

 - 8 egg whites* (either from your frozen supply or from 10 fresh, medium eggs)